-*The birth of Thomas Fuller is celebrated on this date in 1710 is.
-He was Black African slave and mathematician.
+*The birth of Thomas Fuller is celebrated on this date in 1710.
+He was a Black African slave and mathematician.

 Fuller was a prodigy.
-Though he could never read or write, he had perfectly acquired the skill of details....
+Though he could never read or write, he had perfectly acquired the skill of details.
 He could multiply seven into itself, that product by seven, and the products, so produced, by seven, for seven times.
-He could give the number of months, days, weeks, hours, minutes, and seconds in any period of time, allowing in his calculation for all leap years that happened in the question.
-He would give the number of poles, yards, feet, inches, and barleycorns in any distance say the diameter of the earth's orbit; and in every calculation he would produce the true answer in less time than ninety-nine men out of a hundred would calculate on paper.
+He could give the number of months, days, weeks, hours, minutes, and seconds in any period, allowing in his calculation all leap years that happened in the question.
+He would give the number of poles, yards, feet, inches, and barleycorns in any distance, say the diameter of the earth's orbit.
+In every calculation, he would produce the true answer in less time than ninety-nine men out of a hundred would calculate on paper.

 Another question was asked and satisfactorily answered.
-Before two other gentlemen he gave the amount of nine figures multiplied by nine. ...In 1790 he died at the age of 80 years, having never learned to read or write, in spite of his extraordinary power of calculation.
+Before two other gentlemen, he gave the amount of nine figures multiplied by nine. ...In 1790, he died at the age of 80 years, having never learned to read or write, despite his extraordinary calculation power.
 It would be interesting to search for elements of the rich traditional African mathematical education Thomas Fuller had passed through before being sold as a slave to America.